 CloudLinux is compatible with almost all the control panels, including cPanel.
 Depending on the hosting plan that you will get, you can have the option to control your website resources directly from cPanel, which is not always available with other operating systems.

-Due to its higher level of compatibility between interfaces, it gives users the option to choose their favorite control panel.
+Due to its higher level of compatibility between interfaces, it gives users the option to choose their favourite control panel.

 5. Monitors and operates MySQL usage

-In a shared hosting environment, keeping MySQL stable can be quite tricky, and customer queries can easily slow down your site.
-CloudLinux’s MySQL Governor Tool helps system administrators to pinpoint abusers and throttle them in real-time.
+Keeping MySQL stable in a shared hosting environment can be tricky, and customer queries can easily slow down your site.
+CloudLinux’s MySQL Governor Tool helps system administrators to pinpoint abusers and throttle them in real time.

 6. Lower operating costs